 The

-100,000-point initial bonus, use its $300 annual hotel credit, and pay your bill in full every month.
-Citi Strata Elite has good rewards, but the ongoing earning rates are no match for the card’s high APR.
+75,000-point initial bonus, use the $300 annual hotel credit, and pay your bill in full every month.
+After all, Citi Strata Elite has good rewards, but the ongoing earning rates are no match for the card’s high APR.

 You can get

-This is one of the biggest bonuses that Citi offers right now, and it’s a lot more points than the normal Strata Card starts you out with.
+This is one of the biggest bonuses that Citi offers right now, providing a lot more points than the normal Strata Card starts you out with.
 It may not be quite as good of a deal, though.
-You have to spend 4X more to get 2.67X more points.
+The catch is that it requires a higher spending threshold to earn the bonus.
+But if you’re going to spend enough anyway, this offer can help lessen the sting.

 1.5 - 12 points per $1